PSLmodels/tax-microdata-benchmarking/tax_microdata_benchmarking/examination/methods.md

 TSY SOI PUF data, supplemented with CPS data, that is extrapolated to calendar year 2023.

-The second, which is called the `phase 1 dataset`, is an CSV-formatted version of the hierarchical dataset created for the [Policyengine-US](https://github.com/PolicyEngine) microsimulation model.
+The second, which is called the `phase 1 dataset`, is a CSV-formatted version of the hierarchical dataset created for the [Policyengine-US](https://github.com/PolicyEngine) microsimulation model.
 It contains 2022 CPS data, enhanced with 2015 TSY SOI PUF data, that is extrapolated to calendar year 2023.
+(Subsequent phases of this project will develop other datasets.)

 In both these input dataset cases, the same procedure is used to estimate the amounts corresponding to the federal agency estimates.
 This procedure involves using the Tax-Calculator's command-line-interface tool, [`tc`](https://taxcalc.pslmodels.org/guide/cli.html).
-The payroll and individual income tax liabilities are estimated without using the `tc` `--reform` option so as to produce estimates for 2023 baseline tax policy.
+The payroll and individual income tax liabilities are estimated using the [`clp.json`](./taxcalculator/clp.json) null reform to produce estimates for 2023 baseline tax policy.
 Each tax expenditure estimate is generated using a simple reform that negates that feature of baseline tax policy.
 The several `tc` runs are collected into a single shell script called [`runs.sh`](./taxcalculator/runs.sh), which in turn calls the [`execute.sh`](./taxcalculator/execute.sh) script for each run.
-The simple tax expenditure reforms are included in the following JSON
+The simple tax expenditure reforms are included in the following JSON files:
-files:

 * **CTC Tax Expenditure**: [`ctc.json`](./taxcalculator/ctc.json)
 * **EITC Tax Expenditure**: [`eitc.json`](./taxcalculator/eitc.json)